Understanding Oil Analysis and Vibration Analysis

 Vibration Analysis

 One well-known technique for identifying machine malfunction and confirming post-intervention machine acceptance is vibration analysis.
-It can be used with variety of rotating equipment such as compressors, turbines, power generators, fans pumps, reducers, and electric motors.
-It can detect problems like imbalance, misalignment, mechanical clearances, warped shafts, damaged bearings, gears, cavitation, and lubrication faults in belts.
-It is also capable of detecting resonance in static structures in more complex applications.
+Vibration analysis works with a variety of rotating equipment, including compressors, turbines, power generators, fans, pumps, reducers, and electric motors.
+It also detects problems such as imbalance, misalignment, mechanical clearances, warped shafts, damaged bearings, gears, cavitation, and lubrication faults in belts.
+Additionally, the technique can identify resonance in static structures in more complex applications.

 Vibration analysis has various advantages, having non-destructive or non-invasive procedures covering almost 80 percent of a plant’s machinery.
 Maintenance teams can use the results to promote various changes.
 This includes enhanced alignment, better foundation conditions, higher-quality balancing, and the reduction or even elimination of persistent machine problems.

-Machine fault modes can be observed using vibration analysis tools.
-These tools are kurtosis, rapid Fourier transform, envelope analysis, and spectrum analysis.
-These tools identify each failure modes such as unbalanced by one rotation (1x) and misalignment by one or two rotations (1x and 2x).
-These tools can be used to monitor the different fault modes.
+Using vibration analysis tools, technicians can observe machine fault modes.
+Common vibration analysis tools include kurtosis, rapid Fourier transform, envelope analysis, and spectrum analysis.
+Using these tools, technicians can identify failure modes such as imbalance by one rotation (1x) and misalignment by one or two rotations (1x and 2x).
+They also allow monitoring of different fault modes over time.

 A high-spectrum carpet value is frequently indicative of contamination, excess, or lack of lubrication.
 Integration of the vibration analysis and lubrication teams can lead to effective control of these cases.

-At a frequency spectrum of 0.42 to 0.48 times the revolutions per minute (rpm), problems in sliding bearings with oil running under high pressure can be detected.
+At a frequency spectrum of 0.42 to 0.48 times the revolutions per minute (rpm), technicians can detect problems in sliding bearings operating with high-pressure oil.
 Adjusting the oil speed can reduce or eliminate the wear caused by these faults, which force the shaft into the bearing and accelerate wear.

 Figure 1: A bearing vibration spectrum before lubrication, Image Source: Machinery Lubrication